CPSC-1517/Take-Home-Exercises-Jan-2025/Exercise3/README.md

 ### Add `WeightReport` Page

-Add a "Weight Report" page to display the records of railcar scale weights from a CSV file.
+Add a "Weight Report" page to display the records of railcar scale weights from a CSV (text) file.
 A mockup layout image of the required report has been supplied.
 You will supply an appropriate tilte for the page.
 You will read the file and create a collection using your CarWeight class.
 Your page will display this collection.
 Display a message if the collection is empty.
 Your page must process the entire data file and report any record that does not meet the expected input format.
 Review the CarWeight class Parse method for expected data record format.
 Your instructor may include any addition layout requirement.

 ![WeightReport](./ReportWebPage.png)

 ### Add `WeightScale` Page

-Add a "Weight Scale" page to allow the recording of railcar scale weights to a text (CSV) file in append mode.
+Add a "Weight Scale" data entry page to allow the recording of railcar scale weights to a text (CSV) file in append mode.
 A mockup image of the required page is supplied.
-Your page does not need to have the same layout **but** must use the variety of controls within the mockup for the same data.
-You will validate the incoming data and display any fields in error.
+Your page does not need to have the same layout **but** must use the variety of basic **HTML** controls within the mockup for the same data. **Do not use EditForm or EditForm controls (except InputRadioGroup and InputRadio)** You will validate the incoming data and display any fields in error.
 Use the CarWeight class as a guide for validation.
 Individual unique error messages will be used to indicate the error.
-The owner selection and serial number combined make up the railcar serial number.
+The owner selection and car id combined make up the railcar serial number.

 #### Validation